tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ##### 6.4.1.3 Phases and Quality Control (normative)

 Under Quality Control, `bdqffdq:MultiRecord` `Measure` Tests that return numeric values MAY be used to assess the prevalence of quality issues in the data with respect to the selected `bdqffdq:UseCase`.
 This MAY be done in a pre-amendment phase and again in a post-amendment phase with all proposed changes applied to the data stream to evaluate how much accepting proposed `Amendments` would improve the data.
 Acceptance of proposals for changes to the data in a processing stream SHOULD NOT be done blindly, and SHOULD involve thoughtful consideration of the proposed changes.
+See: [5.1.1 Amendment Test Responses (normative)](#511-amendment-test-responses-normative) for further normative guidance on the use of `Amendment` Test `Responses`.

 Numeric values from `MultiRecord` `Measure` Tests under Quality Control MAY be used to identify areas to target effort to improve data quality in a database of record for one or more `Use Cases`.